Title

 Presidential Decree No. 960 amends the Revised Penal Code in the Philippines to protect society, particularly the youth, against immoral doctrines, obscene publications, and indecent shows, imposing penalties for violations and allowing for the confiscation and destruction of offensive materials.

-The decree amends Article 201 of the Revised Penal Code to strengthen laws against immoral doctrines, obscene publications, exhibitions, and indecent shows in the Philippines.
+It amends Article 201 of the Revised Penal Code to protect public morality—especially the youth—against immoral doctrines, obscene publications/exhibitions, and indecent shows.

-The official will receive the maximum penalty under the law plus the accessory penalties provided for in the Revised Penal Code as amended.
+The penalty is imposed in the maximum period and, in addition, the accessory penalties provided in the Revised Penal Code (as amended) are likewise imposed.

-The license or permit of such theaters or establishments can be cancelled temporarily or permanently depending on the gravity of the violation.
+Its license/permit shall be cancelled temporarily or permanently depending on the gravity of the violation as determined by the proper military tribunal.

-It took effect fifteen (15) days after its publication in two newspapers of general circulation as mandated in Section 5 of the decree.
+It takes effect fifteen (15) days after its publication by the Department of Public Information in two (2) newspapers of general circulation.

 Analyze Cases Smarter, Faster